mathworks/Simscape-Multibody-Parts-Library/README.txt

 There are many ways they can be combined, this library shows you one way to do it.

 #########  Release History  #########
+v 3.0 (R2018b)	Sep  2018   Updated mask images to mask new icons
+                            Added opacity to cylinder, rod, and gears

 v 2.4 (R2018a)	Mar  2018   Added pulley part and extrusion script.
                             Added example Three Connected Pulleys
                             Added example Cable-Driven XY Table with Cross Base